alsoicode/django-simple-math-captcha/README.rst

 What is it?
 =============
-A multi-value-field that presents a human answerable question, with no configuration necessary, and can be configured with arguments to the field constructor.
+A multi-value-field that presents a human answerable question, with no settings.py configuration necessary, but instead can be configured with arguments to the field constructor.

 Installation
 =============